Calebio/Calebio.github.io/_posts/2022-11-25-Terraform-Workspaces.md

 ---

 Terraform Workspaces are isolated versions of the terraform state.
-With terraform workspace, you can deploy multiple versions of the same environment having different configuration counts and variable definitions.<br/>
+With Terraform workspace, you can deploy multiple versions of the same environment having different configuration counts and variable definitions.<br/>

 This can be useful when you need to deploy to either staging, testing or production environment without affecting other environments.<br/>